Alexander-Barth/NCDatasets.jl/docs/src/index.md

 using DataStructures
 data = [Float32(i+j) for i = 1:100, j = 1:110]

-Dataset("/tmp/test2.nc","c",attrib = OrderedDict("title" => "this is a test file")) do ds
+NCDataset("/tmp/test2.nc","c",attrib = OrderedDict("title" => "this is a test file")) do ds
     # Define the variable temperature.
 The dimension "lon" and "lat" with the
-    # size 100 and 110 resp are implicetly created
+    # size 100 and 110 resp are implicitly created
     defVar(ds,"temperature",data,("lon","lat"), attrib = OrderedDict(
            "units" => "degree Celsius",
            "comments" => "this is a string attribute with Unicode Ω ∈ ∑ ∫ f(x) dx"